rometsch/rewebdev/README.md

 ## How to run

-Run `rewebdev` inside a directory containing an `index.html`.
+Run `rewebs` inside a directory containing an `index.html`.
 Chromium should launch in debug mode and your index page should be served.

 ## How to install

 Run `python3 setup.py install --user` to install the package and all its dependencies on your system.

-You'll then have access to the python library (check out the 3 files for browser, webserver and file monitor support) and, most importantly, the `rewebdev` command.
+You'll then have access to the python library (check out the 3 files for browser, webserver and file monitor support) and, most importantly, the `rewebs` command.

 ## Limitations